 But when it comes to getting a robot to proofread my own writing, I just want the tool that is the easiest to use.
 I write this blog as a part of my work and I need my workflow to be as efficient as possible.

 My verdict: Should you get Grammarly?

-You’ve read through my Grammarly review, so you know I like it and I use it myself when I write on this blog and elsewhere.
+You’ve read through my Grammarly review, so you know I like it and I use it myself when I write on this blog.

 It’s not perfect, and will never replace a professional human editor, but it does a good job for what it’s designed to do.

 So should you use it?

 I think Grammarly can be a handy tool for almost any writer.

 The free version is useful for anyone who writes shorter pieces of writing, from bloggers to students to anyone who regularly composes emails.

 As for the Premium version, it is particularly useful for anyone producing more professional, longer form content.
 However, if your document is intended for publication (i.e. dissertation or book) or will be read by important stakeholders (i.e. a work document), I wouldn’t put all my eggs in the Grammarly basket.

 I also recommend the premium version to anyone for whom English is their second language.